 The devil is in the details...
 If you're having final wedding dress fittings around now, it's a good idea to take along any underwear, shoes and other accessories with you - so that you can try it all together ahead of the day.
 One of my absolute favourite parts of planning our wedding was working with accessories designer Clare Lloyd who made a bespoke hairpiece for me.
 It was such a delight to visit her studio - a treasure chest of beads in every colour and mountains of her sparkling creations.
 Together we concocted my dream hairpiece, of glowing golden acorn cups and freshwater pearl drops, perfectly echoing the natural theme of our day.
 I had terracotta silk shoes that I adored but at the eleventh hour realised they were simply too uncomfortable and I bought some lovely gold scalloped edge shoes from Sezane.

 The joy of ordering your cake is that you may be able to book this one a bit further down the line than some other suppliers.
 Although if you have an especially well known baker in mind they might get booked up too.
 I'd dreamt of a Violet Bakery wedding cake for years but unfortunately a certain Meghan Markle got in there first and after the royal wedding, Clare Ptak's pricing and schedule went off the charts.
-But it worked out wonderfully as I had just discovered a brilliantly creative local baker Isobel Bakes who's creations are equally fit for a princess.
+But it worked out wonderfully as I had just discovered a brilliantly creative local baker Isobel Bakes who's creations are also more than fit for a princess.
 If you're getting hitched in London I really recommend Isobel, our cake was everything I wanted and more - a bohemian chocolatey beauty as delicious as it was stunning.

 So that's literally the icing on the cake!
 I hope you found this useful and please do get in touch if you have any questions.
 Sophie x